clux/probes/content/post/2018-12-15-shipcat-retrospective.md

 By defining all our syntax in a library we can have cli tools for automation, and executables running as kubernetes operators using the same definitions.
 It effectively provides a way to versioning the platform.

 This also allowed us to solve a _secrets_ problem.
 We extended the manifests with syntax that allows synchronsing secrets from [Vault](https://www.hashicorp.com/products/vault/) at both deploy and validation time.
-There are better solutions for this now, but we needed something quickly.
+There are [better solutions for this now](https://www.hashicorp.com/blog/injecting-vault-secrets-into-kubernetes-pods-via-a-sidecar), but we needed something quickly.

 ## Disclaimer
 This style of tool was not a revolutionary (nor clean) idea.
 At KubeCon Eu 2018 pretty much everyone had their own wrappers around `yaml` to help with these problems.
-Some common examples: `kubecfg`, `ksonnet`, `flux`, `helmfile`, which all try to help out in this space, but they were all missing most of the sanity we required when we started experimenting.
+For instance, `kubecfg`, `ksonnet`, `flux`, `helmfile`, all try to help out in this space, but they were all missing most of the sanity we required when we started experimenting.

-Note that this was our first take on adding Kubernetes validation in a world where gitops was in its infancy.
+> so, how to homebrew Kubernetes validation in an early stage gitops world

-The result was __babylon dependent__, fast moving, and not fit for general purpose.
-The idea itself though..
+The result, perhaps unsurprisingly, was __babylon dependent__, fast moving, and not fit for general purpose.
+But it was still very helpful for the company.

 ## Manifests
 The user interaface we settled on were service-level manifests: